xaviave/iot_controller_frontend/README.md

 - Android Widget
 - gRPC web ok on branch but needs a envoy proxy
 - identification | firebase or something
-- Create anything from app
 - gRPC stream data

 ### Functionalities

 auto on-off:
-- wifi detector
+- wifi detector via django task
-- time schedule
 - outside brightness (sensor or sunset time)

 themes by rooms and on-off button for a room